Onit Documentation

 Additionally, you may be interested in learning how to use Onit's Liquid Editor, which can help you write and preview your Liquid scripts.
 See our Using the Liquid Editor tutorial for more information.

-Once you have your head wrapped around the Liquid basics, you might also want to check out our Liquid Examples article, which can help inspire you as to all the ways Liquid can be used to augment workflows in Onit.
+Once you have grasped the basics of liquid, you might also want to check out our Liquid Examples article, which can inspire you to explore all the ways Liquid can augment workflows in Onit.

 Previous Article Building Your First App